PranayDange/ElectronicStore/README.md

 # ElectronicStore
-This is a backend project made useing spring data-jpa.
+This is a backend project made using spring data-jpa.